jingtaozhan/jingtaozhan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Jingtao Zhan (詹靖涛, in Chinese).
 I am now a Tenure-track Assistant Professor at Shenzhen International Graduate School, Tsinghua University.
-I lead **FAITH Lab** (**F**oundation of **AI** at **T**sing**h**ua).
+I lead **FAITH Lab** (**F**oundation of **AI** Lab at **T**sing**h**ua).
 As the name suggests, our lab is dedicated to exploring the fundamental principles of artificial intelligence, aiming to uncover the underlying laws that govern intelligent systems.

 Before that, I obtained my Ph.D. degree from the Department of Computer Science and Technology, Tsinghua University, under the supervision of Prof. Shaoping Ma and Prof. Yiqun Liu.
 I received my B.E. degree from the Department of Electronic Engineering, Tsinghua University, in 2020.